SlimJallouli/b_u585_iota02_iot_reference/readme_aws_defender.md

 ## What is AWS IoT Device Defender?

 [AWS IoT Device Defender](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender.html) is a fully managed AWS IoT service that helps you secure your fleet of IoT devices.
-It continuously audits your IoT configurations to ensure they aren't deviating from security best practices, and it detects abnormal device behavior to help you identify potential security issues.
+It continuously audits your IoT configurations to ensure they are not deviating from security best practices, and it detects abnormal device behavior to help you identify potential security issues.

 Device Defender provides two main capabilities: